 By combining nuclear expertise and artistic expression, Bombshelltoe highlights the humanity in nuclear policy to resonate with people who currently feel disengaged.

-By pairing nuclear policy experts and artists together to present nuclear-related topics through insightful and beautiful modes of art and narrative, the Bombshelltoe Policy x Arts Collective explores how nuclear nonproliferation, arms control, and disarmament policies are connected to today's most pressing local and global issues.
+We bring nuclear policy experts and artists together to present nuclear-related topics through insightful and beautiful modes of art and narrative.
+The Bombshelltoe Policy x Arts Collective explores how nuclear nonproliferation, arms control, and disarmament policies are connected to today's most pressing local and global issues.

 Bombshelltoe Founder: Lovely Umayam